The 2019 Apple Platform Security Guide is Here - The Mac Observer

 Apple shares security guides for each new release of its operating systems.
 Today it shared its 2019 Platform Security guide that examines all of its platforms.
+There’s also a web page dedicated to it.

 2019 Platform Security